StamusNetworks/stamus_for_splunk/README.md

 - List of HTTP user agents
 - List of TLS agents (using JA3 technology)
 - List of SSH agents
+- List of application protocol used as agents
+- List of Roles (Domain Controllers, DHCP Servers, Printers, ...)

 All this information is associated with a first-seen and last-seen timestamp, so it is possible to know precisely when a username or a HTTP user agent was first seen on a given IP address.

-#### Host ID search
+#### Host Insights search

-The App adds a `snhostsearch` command that queries Stamus Security Platform REST API to fetch Host ID entries matching a filter.
-The following are examples of filters that may be applied to the Host ID module:
+The App adds a `snhostsearch` command that queries Stamus Security Platform REST API to fetch Host Insights entries matching a filter.
+The following are examples of filters that may be applied to the Host Insights module:

-To retrieve ALL Host ID entries, simply enter:
+To retrieve ALL Host Insights entries, simply enter:

 ```
 | snhostsearch